jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 figure, it might be useful to have heatmaps illustrating the homolog phenotype scores.
 I only am so skilled at managing single-plot layouts, so I construct these heatmaps separately below.

-    ## Coordinate system already present.
-Adding new coordinate system, which will replace the existing one.

 <img src="structure_function_files/figure-gfm/heatmap_homolog_phenotypes-1.png" style="display: block; margin: auto;" />